Medicine

 The strongest applicants are those that not only participate in activities such as research or volunteering, but show a propensity for leadership as well.
 Leadership opportunities can be gained both on- and off-campus, such as serving as a supervisor or manager at your job, or team captain of a sports team, or as an officer in a student organization.
 The type of activity that you are a engaged in is often less important than the experience and skills you gain from serving in a leadership capacity.

 The most common form of leadership for many applicants comes from serving in officer roles within student organizations.
-Consider joining a club within your Freshman/Sophomore year, gradually becoming more involved over time, and applying for any available officer positions in your Junior/Senior years.
+Consider joining a club within your freshman/sophomore year, gradually becoming more involved over time, and applying for any available officer positions in your junior/senior years.
 There is no requirement that you serve as President, as other roles may offer ample opportunity to develop leadership, organization, and teamwork skills.

 Employment

 It is also not that important that your job may not be directly healthcare related.
-Certainly, there is merit in working as a medical scribe, EMT, or certified nursing assistant, but a lot can be gained from working "regular" jobs as well.
+There is certainly merit in working as a medical scribe, EMT, or certified nursing assistant, but a lot can be gained from working "regular" jobs as well.
 Serving as a cashier at HEB offers an opportunity to showcase a number of the aforementioned Core Competencies: Teamwork, Reliability/Dependability, Social Skills, Ethical Responsibility, etc.

 Hobbies

 As mentioned above, medical schools are not interested in robots.
-Therefore, it is perfectly fine to participate in activities that are not directly related to medicine or healthcare.
+Therefore, it is perfectly fine and even encouraged to participate in activities that are not directly related to medicine or healthcare.
 Sports, music, dancing, etc. can all fall into this category.
-Admissions committees recognize applicants are individuals whose lives do not revolve fully around medicine (this is true for physicians too!) and appreciate those that participate in activities that help foster a healthier, more well-balanced lifestyle.
+Admissions committees recognize applicants are individuals whose lives do not revolve fully around medicine (this is true for physicians, too!) and appreciate those that participate in activities that help foster a healthier, more well-balanced lifestyle.
 Indeed, engaging in hobbies is a useful strategy for managing stress in medical school as well.

-Short answer is yes.
+Short answer is yes!

 Generally speaking, the impact of joining an student organization (besides gaining friends and learning about a particular area) on your application will depend on your level of involvement.
 Medical school admissions committees strongly value leadership in applicants.
 Therefore, it is not enough to simply attend organizational meetings, but you should look for ways to further the mission or cause of the organization.
-This could mean becoming an officer, but may also mean engaging in activities organized by the club, such as fundraisers, food-drives, volunteer activities, etc. If you are more involved, you will have more to include on your application and discuss during an interview.
+This could mean becoming an officer, but may also mean engaging in activities organized by the club, such as fundraisers, food drives, volunteer activities, etc. If you are more involved, you will have more to include on your application and discuss during an interview.

 There is no formula that will make you the perfect applicant, but a competitive applicant has:

-• Strong GPA (>3.5 for both overall and BCPM).
+- Strong GPA (>3.5 for both overall and science).
+Average GPA for admission in 2024 was 3.84 overall/3.8 science.

-• Strong MCAT (>510 total;>125 on each section).
+- Strong MCAT (>510 total;>125 on each section).
+Average MCAT for admission in 2024 was 512.

-• Pattern of taking challenging coursework and credit-load (>12 hours/semester).
+- Pattern of taking challenging coursework and credit-load (>12 hours/semester).

-• Extracurricular involvement (leadership in student organizations, research, employment, etc.).
+- Extracurricular involvement (leadership in student organizations, research, employment, etc.).

-• Consistent volunteer experience, especially activities based in your community.
+- Consistent volunteer experience, especially activities based in your community.

-• Experience in or exposure to the medical field (through shadowing, volunteering, or employment).
+- Experience in or exposure to the medical field (through shadowing, volunteering, or employment).
 [Tips for clinical/community opportunities]

-• Personal essay that conveys clear interest in medicine and specific reasons for pursuing a career as a physician.
+- Personal essay that conveys clear interest in medicine and specific reasons for pursuing a career as a physician.
 [Tips for writing personal statements]

-• Three letters of evaluation (from faculty, physicians, supervisors) that detail strengths and overall suitability for a career in patient-care and medicine.
+- Three letters of evaluation (from faculty, physicians, supervisors) that detail strengths and overall suitability for a career in patient-care and medicine.
 [Tips for requesting letters]

 The key is to perform well in your science classes, do well on the MCAT, and pursue activities and opportunities that introduce you to the field of medicine.
 It also important that you follow your interests as well, even if they are not directly related to being a doctor or healthcare.
 Admissions committees value applicants that are well-rounded and have interests outside of medicine.